benstone/3dmm-dissolve/README.md

 ## Usage

-Run `dissolve.py` to transition between two test images.
+Run `dissolve.py source-image dest-image` to transition between two images.

+* Add `--duration <duration-in-seconds>` to set the duration of the transition
 * Press SPACE to start/pause the transition
 * Press ESC to reset the transition